JOIN RAINBOW WORLD FUND IN CUBA - MAY 6-16, 2020

 Travel With A Purpose

-- Meet with members of the LGBT community, artists, and leaders in many elders
+Meet with members of the LGBTQ community, artists, and leaders in many fields

-- Meet with human rights activist Mariela Castro and much more
+Meet with human rights activist Mariela Castro Espin and other leaders

-The dates of this years trip are May 10-20, 2017.
+The dates for at next Cuba trip are May 6-16, 2020.
 Travel to Cuba is opening up but still remains restricted.
 We will be traveling as a humanitarian aid group and our itinerary reflects this.
 We are still creating the itinerary for the trip.
 We will spend the first 5 nights of the trip in Havana.
-We will be staying in beautiful Old Havana at Plaza Veija.
+We will be staying in beautiful Old Havana at Plaza Vieja.
 The location is ideal and our guest house is comfortable, clean and air conditioned.
-While in Havana we will visit historic and cultural sites, medical clinics, museums, human rights and humanitarian projects, and will participate in the Conga - the LGBT Pride celebration.
+While in Havana we will visit historic and cultural sites, medical clinics, museums, human rights and humanitarian projects, and will participate in the Conga - the LGBTQ Pride celebration.